Rizama-Victor/Development-of-an-Obstacle-Avoidance-Robot/README.md

 ## ⚠️ Challenges Encountered

-The main challenge encountered was calibrating the motor speeds and mmovements to ensure smooth and stable turns, as the robot initially made abrupt movements whenever an obstacle was detected
+The main challenge encountered was calibrating the motor speeds and movements to ensure smooth and stable turns, as the robot initially made abrupt movements whenever an obstacle was detected

 ---